-Some years ago I was asked, “It’s your birthday, what have you learned since last year?
+Some years ago I was asked, “It’s your birthday, what have you learned since the year before?
 “My response was- without hesitation- ” to live in truth.”
-My response was unexpected.
 I did not expect to respond abruptly.
 I had to explore the significance of those words.
-Those words meant it’s alright living in truth to myself and others.
-It is alright to live life free from the expectations of others.
+I’ve determined those words mean it’s alright living in truth and free from the expectations of others.

-Other things I have learned- My experiences are my experiences; therefore, I should avoid judging others by my experiences.
-Only seek to understand others, and if asked for my perspective, it’s only my point of view.
+Other things I’ve learned- My experiences are my experiences; therefore, I should avoid judging others by my experiences.
+Only seek to understand others, and if asked my perspective, it’s only my point of view.
 I must keep mindful, perspectives are influenced by my environment.
-I have either adapted, changed, or conformed to.
-I should also remember, situations occurring out of my control, if a change is desired, then I must change.
+I have either adapted, changed, or conformed to certain perspectives.
+I should remember any situation occurring out of my control if a change is desired, I must change.

 Listen more, speak less, but when speaking- have something to say.
 I can’t keep someone down without staying down myself.
 When I try to limit others I must stay in their position to make sure they do not move.
 These are some valuable lessons learned.

 Life is too complex for my opinions, or perspectives, to encapsulate it.

 Others may not always agree with me but efforts to understand from their perspective will help us understand each other better.
 We are in this together.
 Each person or encounter is an interaction deposited in our thoughts and actions.
 We either respond positively or negatively, but we are affected.